Homemade Basil Pesto Recipe

 In Place of Pine Nuts: Use cashews, walnuts, pistachios, or pepitas and toast as you would the pine nuts.

-Dairy-Free/Vegan Pesto: Replace parmesan cheese with nutritional yeast or omit from the recipe.
+Dairy-Free/Vegan: Replace parmesan cheese with nutritional yeast or omit from the recipe.

-How to Freeze Pesto: Spoon the prepared pesto into ice cube trays.
+How to Freeze: Spoon the prepared pesto into ice cube trays.
 Place the ice cube trays into the freezer for 3-4 hours or until frozen solid.
 Remove the frozen basil pesto cubes from the trays and place them in a plastic freezer bag.
 Store in the freezer for up to 3 months.
 Each cube is equivalent to about 1 tablespoon of pesto.

 Nutrition